BlueBrain/nexus/src/main/paradox/docs/api/current/kg/views/elasticsearch-view-api.md

 Response
 :   @@snip [view-fetched.json](../../assets/views/view-statistics.json)

-where:
+where...

 - `totalEvents` - total number of events in the project
 - `processedEvents` - number of events that have been considered by the view
 - `remainingEvents` - number of events that remain to be considered by the view
 - `discardedEvents` - number of events that have been discarded (were not evaluated due to filters, e.g. did not match schema, tag or type defined in the view)
 - `evaluatedEvents` - number of events that have been used to update an index
 - `lastEventDateTime` - timestamp of the last event in the project
 - `lastProcessedEventDateTime` - timestamp of the last event processed by the view
 - `delayInSeconds` - number of seconds between the last processed event timestamp and the last known event timestamp